ghaithbilbeisi/3D-Hand-Pose-Estimation-Using-Depth-RGB-and-RGBD/README.txt

 9- After training, test and evaluate the network as described below.
 10- Produce prediction samples using the corresponding segments in the pre/post-processing scripts.
 You should also be validating the data/scripts along the way using the validation segments in the preprocessing scripts.

 **Note: caffe includes a useful script that will split the training log into two files containing training/test loss; in my case the script was run using "python /home/isg/tmp/caffe/tools/extra/parse_log.py training_log_name output_direcotry".
-This allows you to easily view the loss accross the training period and can be easily used to draw loss graphs using the plot_logs.py script.
+This allows you to easily view the loss accross the training period and can be easily used to draw loss graphs using the plot_logs.py script I've created.